atharva-keny-0812/AADLtoPiCalculus/README.md

 **Simulation** (c.f.
 Figure below)

+We can simulate the execution of the system process FlightControlSystem.
+The command step interactively runs the defined process step-by-step.
+At each step (state) of the simulation, MWB shows us the different possible actions of the process (numbered from 0 to N).
+We can then choose one of the actions and MWB will then present us the new choices of actions.

 ![Simulation of the main process](images/Appendices/step.png)

 *Figure: Simulation of the main process*

 **Deadlock Freedom** (c.f.
 Figure below)

+We check the deadlock of the system here.

 ![Deadlock details](images/Appendices/deadlock.png)